bendyworks/cap-ml/README.md

 # Cap-ML

 Machine Learning Plugin for Capacitor.
-Here are the features currently offered -
+Currently offered implementations include -
-  - Text Detection in still images:
+  - Text Detector: Text Detection in still images.

-    We're using Apple's Vision Framework.
-There are some limitations like not being able to detect cursive/handwriting font etc.
+    We're using Apple's Vision Framework which has some limitations like not being able to detect cursive/handwriting font etc.

-    (It is also assumed that the picture is sent in portrait mode. )
+    TextDetector expects the image to be sent in portrait mode only, i.e. with text facing up.
+It will try to process even otherwise, but note that it might result in gibberish.

 ## Installation